 News & Events

 The MEL and MHLP are professional master’s degrees taught in English.
 The pace of instruction is very fast, there’s a lot of collaborative group work and you’re expected to complete numerous writing assignments and presentations within each course.
-Courses also use a flipped classroom approach, with a heavy emphasis on discussion and active learning.
+Instructors also use a flipped classroom approach, with a heavy emphasis on discussion and active learning.

 If you completed your undergraduate degree or a master’s degree at a university in Canada or the US, you automatically meet our English language proficiency requirement.
 You also meet this requirement if you completed your undergrad or master’s degree at a university in a country where English is the official language, like Australia, New Zealand, the United Kingdom and some countries in Africa.

-If you graduated from a university where the language of instruction was English, even if English is not an official language of the country, you may also meet our language requirement.
-This applies to many universities in India and Hong Kong, for example.
 However, your transcripts must clearly state that the language of instruction for your degree was English.
 Some institutions provide a letter that indicates that the language of instruction was in English.
 Unfortunately, UBC cannot accept these letters.
-If it is not stated directly on your transcript, you will need to complete an English language proficiency test.
+If it isn’t stated directly on your transcript, you will need to complete an English language proficiency test.

 The eligibility page on our website lists the minimum scores you need to achieve for each component of reading, listening, writing and speaking.

+However, if you are admitted to the MEL or MHLP, you’ll need to submit your official test results directly from TOEFL or IELTS.
 You should request that the official test results be forwarded directly to UBC.
 Our application checklist page describes the electronic submission process.
 It can take up to two weeks for your official results to appear in our system.

 This will help you succeed as a master’s student at UBC!